 9. Learn to separate your finances from those of your business

-Which is a common problem in small businesses, and many times there is no clear division between the income earned a business and your salary.
+Which is a common problem in small businesses, and many times there is no clear division between the income earned a business and your payroll.

 And may end up affecting the financial balance of your business.
 So it is best to open an exclusive bank account for the company’s operations.
 That way, you will be able to track the inflows and outflows of money better, and more efficiently manage the funds generated by your business.